-Okay I'm going to start with my favorite psychological thriller lately I've literally read it in one single sitting I could not put it down so it's called no exit it's by Taylor Adams and my gosh if you are looking for a super super super fast-paced thriller this is definitely for you it's absolutely wild.
+Okay, I'm going to start with my favorite psychological thriller lately I've literally read it in one single sitting I could not put it down so it's called No Exit it's by Taylor Adams and my gosh if you are looking for a super super super fast-paced thriller this is definitely for you it's absolutely wild.

-This book from the very first page is going to keep you turning those pages because so this book is about a young girl heading home from university to see her sick mother but she gets stuck in a wild snowstorm with I believe four strangers.
+This book from the very first page is going to keep you turning those pages because this book is about a young girl heading home from university to see her sick mother but she gets stuck in a wild snowstorm with I believe four strangers.

-I don't want to give much away but it says it in the like synopsis so I think I can she finds a girl a child locked in a cage and the story is all about getting the child out and getting down to the bottom of what the heck is going on if you like a very fast-paced thriller this is for you.
+I don't want to give much away but it says it in the synopsis so I think I can she finds a girl and a child locked in a cage and the story is all about getting the child out and getting down to the bottom of what the heck is going on if you like a very fast-paced thriller this is for you.

 2. The Silent Patient

 Next sticking in the vein of books I really liked these are all the ones I really like I loved the silent patient I think this is just an amazing book here's where we encounter the issue that I'm really bad at pronouncing things so um so the name is Alex Michaelis Micah lines so the silent patient is about a woman who randomly kills her husband she shoots him five times and then refuses to speak kind of ever again so it is about why she refuses to speak and trying to get down to the bottom of what actually happened the night her husband died she's the silent patient get it she doesn't speak this book is also super twisty it's a super journey the ending I did not expect and I love that in a thriller.